ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 3. Do a paste in the shell window you are using.
 At that point, the shell is configured to properly use `kubectl` commands.

 The authentication token is good for 12 hours.
 You have to log out of the ICP console and log back in to get a new token using the same procedure described in the steps above.

+You can see your kubectl context using the `kubectl config view` command.

 ### Get a list of namespaces
 ```